 Are hearing aids safe?

 Yes.
-Hearing aids are FDA-regulated medical devices.
-Hearing aid manufacturers must seek FDA approval for their products before they can sell them to users.
+Your hearing healthcare professional will set your devices to a volume that is safe and appropriate for your hearing loss.
+Hearing aid manufacturers must seek FDA approval for their prescription products before they can sell them to users.
 This greatly reduces the risk of hearing aids carrying any safety risks, such as being too loud or emitting dangerous frequencies.
+In 2022, the FDA also cleared the pathway for over-the-counter hearing aids to be sold in big box stores, pharmacies and online.

 Hearing aids are not personal sound amplifiers